ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 1 row in set.
 Elapsed: 0.001 sec.
 ```

-A full set of map functions is available to query this time, described [here](/docs/en/sql-reference/functions/tuple-map-functions.md).
-If your data is not of a consistent type, functions exist to perform the [necessary coercion](/docs/en/sql-reference/functions/type-conversion-functions).
+A full set of `Map` functions is available to query this time, described [here](/docs/en/sql-reference/functions/tuple-map-functions.md).
+If your data is not of a consistent type, functions exist to perform the [necessary type coercion](/docs/en/sql-reference/functions/type-conversion-functions).

 #### Object values

-The Map type can also be considered for objects which have sub objects, provided the latter have consistency in their types.
+The `Map` type can also be considered for objects which have sub-objects, provided the latter have consistency in their types.

 Suppose the `tags` key for our `persons` object requires a consistent structure, where the sub-object for each `tag` has a `name` and `time` column.
 A simplified example of such a JSON document might look like the following: